 James Pullen Exhibit at the Watts Gallery

-In 2018 artists at Art Matters participated in a project in celebration of the inspiring artistic works of James Henry Pullen.
+In 2018 Art Matters artists participated in a project, to join the DAISYfest 2018's celebrations of the inspiring work, of James Henry Pullen.

-Many Art Matters artists: sketched, painted, printed and made origami and wooden sculptured boats.
-This showed the diversity of their skills, bringing together their individual inspirations to allow for a spectacular exhibition at the Watts Gallery in August 2018.
+Many Art Matters artists produced: sketches, paintings, prints, origami and sculptures of boats.
+This showed the diversity of their skills, bringing together their individual inspirations to allow for a spectacular exhibition at The Light Box and Watts Gallery.
 This commitment to art makes me proud to be a supporting voluntary at Art Matters and I am sure that other residents of Reigate and Banstead are also very proud of their work.

 Celebrating the life of Capability Brown at Gatton Park

-In 2016 artists at Art Matters joined Gatton Park to celebrate the 300 years Anniversary of the Life of Capability Brown.
+In 2016 Art Matters artists joined Gatton Park to celebrate the three hundred years anniversary of, 'The Life of Capability Brown'.

 The Heads-Up Exhibit at the Royal Holloway University

-2015 celebrated eight hundred years of the signing of the Magna Carta.
-To celebrate this, Art Matters exhibited Heads Up as part of the Daisy free festival, at the Royal Holloway University.
-The Heads Up exhibit, questions how images in fashion magazines and celebrity media have an impact on society.
-Using collages and creating masks this exhibit aimed to ask you " who are you looking at? ".
+The Heads-Up exhibit at the Royal Holloway University, questions how images in fashion magazines and celebrity media have an impact on society.
+Using collages and creating masks this exhibit aimed to ask you "who are you looking at?".
 The exhibit invited you to explore: idenities, beauty and conformity, this questioned uniformity and the percevied erosion of individuality.